Bear's Cave (Erpfingen): History

 The cave system was developed over a period of about five million years.
 Fossils show that 20,000 years ago, bears, rhinoceroses and German cave lions roamed the area, and full reconstructions of the bear's skeletons can be viewed on the site today.
 8,000 years ago, it was inhabited by humans.
 The stalactites in the cave were formed in White Jura.
 Since April 2013, the site has been one of the 26 information points of UNESCO Global Geoparks, Swabian Jura.

 Discovery of Karlshöhle

 In 1834, a local teacher known mononymously as "Fauth" accidentally discovered this part of the cave.
 While collecting herbs, he dropped his Tabaksdose (tobacco packet) into a crevice, which he found he could widen and climb down.
 The next day, him and his friends opened up the cave to tourists, who raided it for souvenirs, or vandalised its geology.
 Today, the entrance Fauth found is named "Fauthloch" in his honour.

 Discovery of Bärenhöhle

 In 1949, Karl Bez, a recreational cave explorer saw a bat disappear through a crack.
 He climbed through and found 30 bear skeletons in this undiscovered part of the caves.

 Dreamland

 The bear-themed park Dreamland (German: Traumland) has been operating in Bear's cave since 1974.
+The Ferris wheel with the highest location in Europe can be found there.